sectsect/wp-tag-order/README.md

 ## Notes

-* In the case of creating a new post, you need to save the post once to activate this feature.
+- When creating a new post, you need to save it once to enable tag ordering.
-* To apply for the existing post, **"Add and Remove"** any tag once.
+- To apply ordering to existing posts, **"Add and Remove"** any tag once.
-Or, if you want to batch apply to multiple posts,
-Go to `Settings` -> `WP Tag Order` page, and click the `Apply` button in `Advance Settings` section.
+- To bulk-update multiple posts at once, go to `Settings` -> `WP Tag Order` page and click 'Apply' under the Advanced Settings.
 * Tested on WordPress v6.3.1.

 ## Requirements